Anxiety: Spotting Signs of Mental Health Issues

 Those who regularly experience panic attacks or anxiety due to the body producing a lot of adrenaline.
 This high alert state that the body gets into causes the heart to race.

 Obsessive and distressing thoughts are common signs that come with anxiety disorders.
-People who are anxious tend to infatuate with the worst-case scenario and cannot convince themselves that things are okay.
+Anxious people tend to infatuate with the worst-case scenario and cannot convince themselves that things are okay.

 Sleeping poorly or insomnia is one of the best signs for the mental health professional to use to recognise an anxiety disorder.
 The reason is that those with anxiety tend to be alert or hyped up because their brain is working overtime.
 They simply find it hard to relax because of this.

 A big part of anxiety disorder is being anxious about avoiding something that will make you anxious otherwise known as “avoidance coping”.
 For example, if someone suffers from social anxiety, they will avoid social situations.